Questions & answers

-FinELib’s negotiations and promoting open access science – questions and answers
+Questions and answers about FinELib’s negotiations and promoting open access science

 The FinELib consortium negotiates agreements on behalf of universities and research institutes to guarantee researchers and students an access to scientific publications and the possibility to publish their articles with open access.